Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface/u-lecturer-interface-22-navigate-course-list.md

 ## Alternative procedures

-2.1 no course below \
-2.1.1 the first course is selected \
+2.1 no course below - the first course is focused \
-4.1. no course above \
-4.1.1 the last course is selected
+4.1. no course above - the last course is focused

 ## Criticality